Article

 Companies can achieve another layer of security by conducting post-entry audits.
 These audits can uncover hidden vulnerabilities and other potential supply chain risks.
 They can also identify instances where duties or fees are over or underpaid and give managers further insight into the true dynamics of the supply chain.

-Top 10 supply chain risk mitigation strategies and best practices
+Top 10 supply chain risk management strategies and best practices

 Supply chain risk management is generally an ongoing process, not an occasional activity.
-Failing to monitor any part of the process opens the door to all kinds of risks — risks that can result in fines and penalties, loss of import and export privileges, personal fines, and even imprisonment.
-Therefore, it is imperative for companies — especially multinationals — to have the people, tools, and systems in place to ensure as secure, reliable, and efficient a supply chain as possible.
+Failing to monitor any part of the process opens the door to all kinds of risks that can result in fines and penalties, loss of import and export privileges, personal fines, and even imprisonment.
+Therefore, it is imperative for companies — especially multinationals — to have the people, tools, and systems in place to ensure a secure, reliable, and efficient supply chain as possible.

 Implement these 10 best practices for supply chain risk mitigation today: